-Latest container shipping Cost from China to Africa (December 2025)
+Latest Container Shipping Cost from China to Africa (March 2026)

-The following table outlines the estimated ocean freight rates for 20ft, 40ft, and 40ft High Cube (40HQ) containers from major Chinese ports (Shanghai, Shenzhen, Ningbo) to key African destinations.
+Based on our team’s analysis of recent bookings and carrier data, the following table outlines the estimated ocean freight rates for 20ft, 40ft, and 40ft High Cube (40HQ) containers from major Chinese ports (Shanghai, Shenzhen, Ningbo) to key African destinations as of March 2026.

 | Destination Country | Main Port | 20ft Container (USD) | 40ft Container (USD) | 40HQ Container (USD) | Transit Time (Days) |